orbitmines/archive/projects/Writing - 2024. A Universal Language.md

     <div style={{width: '100%'}}><HorizontalLine/></div>
     <BR/>

-    <TODO>Ordered to talk about usefully (assymetry), higher-arity cases more in line with ignoring/invariances of that order.
-Where an invariance is something like a branching ray as a cursor along every entry of some other ray. ( "Also, interesting to note might be that Von Neumann and Birkhoff attempted to ground quantum mechanics using order theory (their attempt was not very successful at that)." @pr)</TODO>
-    <TODO>Local changes move larger structures.</TODO>
-    <TODO>Cannot have interaction without an idea similar to gravity?</TODO>
-    <TODO>Shoving causal history in some direction?</TODO>
-    <TODO>Something like: Constantly all the rays as functions are executing (in orbits), then if something causes something else's behavior to change, you get the inconsistencies.</TODO>
-    <TODO>Particles are seemingly temporally stable orbits/modular structures?</TODO>
-    <TODO>"Wrong dynamics" from a particular perspective, often probably still keep traversing - they still work.
-It's just that from the perspective you wanted, they don't.</TODO>
-    <TODO>Reprogrammability & inconsistencies as foundational?</TODO>
-    <TODO>Invariances at start hence a modular structure might be a necessity physically</TODO>

   </Section>  <Section head="Example: Mathematics" sub="Some preliminary intuitions for mathematics">
     You could probably phrase mathematics as have access to the `.self` equivalency Ray, and assuming one can traverse that structure arbitrarily, and ignoring how one has access to that.
 Basically: I'm saying all these things: